2020/21 Academic Year

 Q: If I have to study online, will I still qualify for the Graduate Route?

 A: Yes.
 International students present in the UK before 6 April 2021 will still be eligible for the two year Graduate Route, even if you begin your course online before travelling to the UK in person.

 Q: Will I need to go into quarantine when I arrive in the UK?

-A: To keep the number of transmissions in the UK as low as possible, and to protect UK residents and international students in the UK, international arrivals (except those exempt) are currently required to self-isolate in their accommodation for fourteen days on arrival.
-It is not yet confirmed if quarantine will be required for those travelling to the UK in September.
+A: To keep the number of transmissions in the UK as low as possible, and to protect UK residents and international students in the UK, international arrivals (except those exempt) are currently required to self-isolate in their accommodation for ten days on arrival.

 If it is confirmed, we will support all students on arrival to the UK and are busy outlining suitable options.
 Once you have accepted your offer, we will provide information based on the latest government guidelines.